Teofilius Matulionis: Life

 From 1934 until 1936 he lived in the United States.
 He also visited Cairo and Jerusalem, and parts of Western Europe.
 In 1934 he met Pius XI in a private audience and the pope said to him: "It is an honor to the Lithuanian nation to have such a hero".
 In 1943, during World War II, Pope Pius XII made him bishop of Kaišiadorys, Lithuania.
 He was arrested a third time for releasing a pastoral letter in 1946 and was sentenced to another decade in prison.
 Upon his release in 1956, he was forbidden to exercise his role as bishop and held under house arrest in Birštonas.

 On 25 December 1957, he consecrated Vincentas Sladkevičius a bishop without the consent of the communists.
 They ridiculed Matulionis for performing the ceremony in a small kitchen.
 He said they should be ashamed of forcing him to act in secret.
-For acting without government consent he was exiled to Seduva where he remained for the rest of his life.
+For acting without government consent he was exiled to Šeduva, where he remained for the rest of his life.
 In 1962 Pope John XXIII, on the 33rd anniversary of his consecration as bishop, gave him the personal title of archbishop.

 Matulionis died on 20 August 1962 not long after a routine USSR KGB check of his apartment during which he was drugged.
 He had previously been denied permission to attend the Second Vatican Council.
 The government allowed his remains to be interred in his diocesan cathedral on condition that no demonstrations occur.
 His remains were exhumed in 1999 and tests confirmed that he had been poisoned.